StrongOne00/aguinaldo_joselito/README.md

 php artisan serve
 Now you can access the app by navigating to http://localhost:8000.

+When making the User as Admin open phpmyadmin, then edit the role from 'patient' to 'admin'.

 File Structure
 resources/css/app.css: Main CSS file, styled using Tailwind CSS. resources/js/app.js: JavaScript file for dynamic components and interactions.